 Five Simple Tips To Resolve Conflicts Due To Phone Addiction

 Maintaining a deep and meaningful relationship requires the efforts of two people and not just one.
 The fact that you prefer spending hours scrolling on your phone mindlessly could also mean that you are trying to escape your real-life responsibilities.
 The following are ways you and your partner can try to resolve conflicts arising due to your phone addiction.

 - Talk it out: The first thing you can do in any conflict is talk it out with that person.
 If your partner complains about the lack of quality time you two spend together, hear them out.
 Try to understand how your annoying phone habit is hurting them and make efforts to change it.

 - Set device-free time: Both you and your partner need to devote a specific time during the day when you will be without your digital devices.
 If not all, then at least your phone.
-You can spend time having some meaningful conversations or read something together.
+You can spend time having some meaningful conversations, or read together, or play board games.
 Do anything that will get your mind off your phone and develop your relationship.
 The best time to do this is an hour or two before going to bed.